Keep reading for over 50 fabulous books that third graders will love!

 “Socks is one happy cat.
 He lives the good life with his affectionate owners, Mr. and Mrs. Bricker.
 But when a new baby arrives, suddenly the Brickers have less and less time for Socks.
 Little Charles William is the one getting all the attention.
 Socks feels left out and to show it, he starts getting into all sorts of trouble!
 What will it take to make Socks realize just how much the Brickers care about him?”

 Searching for a book for a 9 year old girl?
-Don’t miss this list featuring a book with a sweet little girl named Ruby Lavender.
+Don’t miss this list featuring a book with an adventurous little girl named Clementine.

 Boys can be a little harder to pick out books for, particularly emerging readers.
 But this book list for third grade books, featuring Stink, has just the book for your boy.